What is a programming style?

 I know that most parents won’t have time to read this type of program but some do and for the others I always ensure I have plenty of other methods of information and communication available to them so they can gain an understanding of the direction of their child’s play and learning.
 You can see more of my parent communication examples here.

 You don’t need to solely rely on your program as a method for communicating your planned activities, play and learning to parents.
 Too many educators (just in my own experience) seem to feel they are writing a program for parents and coordinators and get awfully deflated and frustrated when they don’t stop and take time to read all that hard work

 “What’s the point, it’s not like parents read it anyway!”
 Yep, I have heard it many times and what I reply is “But that program is to benefit you and the children first and foremost and I’m pretty sure you read it and the children get to enjoy the activities and pre planning!”
 Perhaps time to rethink who you are planning for and who you are trying to please, you might be surprised at how much simpler the process then becomes!

 I know many educators have expressed interest though in how I use my program plan since I mentioned it in the part 1 article so I’m going to try to briefly (stop laughing now) describe the main areas for you and then you can decide if it really is the template style for you.
-If you decide you want to try out my program template for yourself and get a better feel for the process I am discussing you can download a sample activity plan already loaded with activities for you to use with your own children by clicking on the image below.

 What time frame does my program template cover?